aroberge/avantpy/README.md

 Python with **training wheels**: _executable pseudocode_ in any language.

+:warning: **Work on AvantPy is stopped until further notice.**

-:warning: On April 7th, I decided decided to carve out the part of this project dealing with simplified tracebacks into a project of its own. **For the next few weeks, I will temporarily stop working on AvantPy.** Work will resume when "friendly-traceback" is substantially complete.
+On April 7th 2019, I decided decided to carve out the part of this project dealing with simplified tracebacks into a project of its own.
+Since then, it has become clear to me that this new project called Friendly-traceback is much more promising in terms of being used by many people and in helping beginners learn programming using Python.

-Those interested should go to https://aroberge.github.io/friendly-traceback-docs/docs/html/index.html  (Code at: https://github.com/aroberge/friendly-traceback)
+Those interested in this new projet should go to https://aroberge.github.io/friendly-traceback-docs/docs/html/index.html  (Code at: https://github.com/aroberge/friendly-traceback)

-Please see https://aroberge.github.io/avantpy/docs/html/ for more information, including for those who wish to contribute or file issues.
+The documentation for AvantPy can be found at https://aroberge.github.io/avantpy/docs/html/ .
 AvantPy uses Black.
 ![Black logo](https://img.shields.io/badge/code%20style-black-000000.svg)